Executive Director of Penn GSE Communications

 His most recent work, a collaboration with PhD student Lisa Merrill, explores trends that have changed the face of the teaching force over the past 25 years.
 The teaching force has ballooned in size, significantly outpacing growth in student enrollment.
 Largely the result of new hiring a few content areas, this growth has created a constant influx of new teachers that now dominate the teaching force.
 Today, the most common (or modal) teacher has just one year of experience.

 If you would like to learn more about Dr. Ingersoll's work or set up an interview, please contact our Executive Director of Communications Kat Stein at (215) 898-9642 or email@example.com.

 View and download a high resolution file of this infographic here.

 Ingersoll, R. & Merrill, L. (2012).
 Seven Trends: The Transformation of the Teaching Force.
-Presented at the annual meeting of the American Educational Research Association.
+Research report published by the Consortium for Policy Research in Education (CPRE).

 Ingersoll, R. (2012).
 Beginning teacher induction: What the data tell us.
 Phi Delta Kappan.

 Ingersoll, R., Merril, L., & May, H. (2012).
 Retaining Teachers: How Preparation Matters.
 Educational Leadership.

 Ingersoll, R., & May, H. (2011).
 The Minority Teacher Shortage: Fact or Fable?
 Phi Delta Kappan.

 Ingersoll, R. & Merrill, L. (2010).
 Who's Teaching our Children?
 Educational Leadership.
 67: 14-20.